 made known through Jesus Christ.

 Suggestions for your personal prayer times

-Ask God to help you to do His will today – and each new day as it arrives.
+Ask God to help you to rely on His love and faithfulness.

-Thank God that He is merciful and forgiving.
+Thank God that He is Lord of all.

 A prayer for our nation

 God of hope,

 and guide our leaders with your wisdom.